hemanthk92/IDD-Fa18-Lab1/README.md

 q - transistor
 d - diode
 **d.
 Is information stored in your device?
 Where?
 How?**
+Yes there is memory on the keyboard that maps each circuit in the matrix to a specfic letter on the keyboard.
+I could not find the memory on the PCB, the memory is probably built into the micro controller.

 ### 2. Using your schematic, figure out where a good point would be to hijack your device and implant an LED.
+The keyboard has an on/off switch that we can use to hack.
+We can then use the switch to power on and off an external LED on our arduino board.
+I will take power from the arduino (laptop) and funnel it through the PCB on the keyboard and through the on/off switch.
+From the end of the circuit or the negative end I will connect the current back to the arduino board.
 **Describe what you did here.**

 ### 3. Build your light!